-To get started, use the links below to download the member application or see what opportunities are available for our New Orleans and Baton Rouge teams.
+To get started, use the links below to complete the member application.
+Check out available positions for the New Orleans, Lafayette and Baton Rouge teams.
 Scroll down this page to review the timeline and process for becoming a Serve Louisiana member.

 The process to join Serve Louisiana involves three parties — the applicant (you), Serve Louisiana (us) and our partner organizations.
 Here’s how it works:

-Check out available positions, review position descriptions and learn about our partner organizations.
+Check out available positions, review eligibility requirements and position descriptions, and learn about our partner organizations.
 Identify your top three picks.

 Once we receive your application, we will schedule a video interview so we can get to know you better and you can get to know us better.

 After our interview, we submit your application to your top three picks.
 Partner organizations should reach out within five business days to schedule an interview with you.